|

 Project Objectives

-1. To provide daily fish wheel/video catch per unit effort (CPUE) data on Chinook, summer chum, and fall chum salmon.
-2. To provide daily fish wheel/video CPUE data on migratory whitefish.
-3. To continue improving fish-friendly fish wheel capture techniques and equipment 4.
-To continue developing and using our present methods for adjusting raw catch data that takes into account factors such as river discharge, fish wheel catch efficiency and small versus large size Chinook yearly variations.
+1. To provide daily fish wheel/video catch-per-unit-effort (CPUE) data on Chinook, summer chum, and fall chum salmon, and migratory whitefish.
+2. To continue improving fish-friendly fish wheel capture techniques and equipment.
+3. To continue developing our present methods for adjusting raw catch data that takes into account factors such as river discharge, fish wheel catch efficiency and small versus large size Chinook yearly variations.

 |